-Detail of analysis Number of samples Z Significance Labour pain at the first stage of active phase before and after red ginger tea consumption 15 -3.462 0.001 Labour pain at the first stage of active phase before and after warm water consumption 15 -2.673 0.008 Labour pain at the first stage of active phase before and after red ginger compress 15 -3.418 0.001 Labour pain at the first stage of active phase before and after warm water compress 15 -3.071 0.002
+Detail of analysis Number of samples Z Significance Labour pain at the first stage of active phase before and after red ginger tea 15 -3.462 0.001 consumption Labour pain at the first stage of active phase before and after warm water 15 -2.673 0.008 consumption Labour pain at the first stage of active 15 -3.418 0.001 phase before and after red ginger compress 13 -3.416 0.001 Labour pain at the first stage of active phase before and after warm water 15 -3.071 0.002 compress

-As seen in table 6, the Wilcoxon test for red ginger tea consumption showed a correlation between the two variables of-3.642 with a significance of 0.001.
-This implied that the correlation between two variables before and after the intervention was strong and significant.
-Furthermore, the p-value was 0.001, due to p-value 0.000< α (0.05), H0 was rejected then.
-It means that red ginger tea consumption did give any effects on the labour pain reduction at the first stage of the active phase.
+As seen in Table 6, the Wilcoxon test for red ginger tea consumption showed the correlation between the two variables of -3.642 with the significance of 0.001.
+This implied that the correlation between two variables during before and after intervention was strong and significant.
+Furthermore, the p-value was 0.001, due to p-value $0.000 < \alpha$ (0.05), H0 was rejected then.
+It means that red ginger tea consumption did give any effects on the labour pain reduction at the first stage of active phase.

-Meanwhile, for warm water consumption, the Wilcoxon test exhibited the correlation between two variables at-2.673 with a significance of 0.008.
-This indicated that there was no correlation between two variables before and after an intervention.
-In addition, the p-value was 0.008. because of p-value $0.000<\alpha$ (0.05), H1 was rejected, meaning that there was no significant effect of warm water consumption on the labour pain reduction at the first stage of the active phase.
+Meanwhile, for warm water consumption, the Wilcoxon test exhibited the correlation between two variables at -2.673 with the significance of 0.008.
+This indicated that there was no correlation between two variables during before and after intervention.
+In addition, the p-value was 0.008. because of p-value $0.000 < \alpha$ (0.05), H_1 was rejected, meaning that there was no significant effect of warm water consumption on the labour pain reduction at the first stage of active phase.

-For the compress method, the Wilcoxon test for red ginger compress showed that the correlation between the two variables was-3.418 with a significance of 0.001.
-This implied that the correlation between two variables before and after the intervention was strong and significant.
-Furthermore, the p-value was 0.001, and due to the p-value $0.000<\alpha$ (0.05), H_0 was rejected.
-It means that the red ginger compress did give any effect on the labour pain reduction at the first stage of the active phase.
+For the compress method, the Wilcoxon test for red ginger compress showed that the correlation between the two variables was -3.418 with a significance of 0.001.
+This implied that the correlation between two variables before and after intervention was strong and significant.
+Furthermore, the p-value was 0.001, and due to the p-value 0.000 < α (0.05), H0 was rejected.
+It means that red ginger compress did give any effect on the labour pain reduction at the first stage of the active phase.

-Meanwhile, for warm water compress, the Wilcoxon test exhibited a correlation between the two variables at-3.071 with a significance of 0.002.
+Meanwhile, for warm water compress, the Wilcoxon test exhibited a correlation between the two variables at -3.071 with a significance of 0.002.
 This indicated that the correlation between the two variables was also strong and significant.
 Besides, the p-value was 0.002.
-The p-value of $0.000<\alpha$ (0.05) showed that H_0 was rejected, meaning that there was a significant effect of warm water compress on the labour pain reduction at the first stage of the active phase.
+The p-value of $0.000 < \alpha$ (0.05) showed that H_0 was rejected, meaning that there was a significant effect of warm water compress on the labour pain reduction at the first stage of the active phase.